semani2/weather.io/README.md

 * Espresso (Automation/UI testing)
 * Stetho (for debugging purposes only...)

-**P.S**: The app uses responsive design to work with different phone and tablet sizes, inflating different layouts to achieve this.
+**P.S**: The app uses responsive design to work with different phone and tablet sizes.
 Please find screenshots in the screenshots folder.